peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number rounded to the closest integer representable in the given precision.
+* An arbitrary-precision decimal number rounded to the closest integer representable in the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding.
 Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.

 ### RoundToIntegerNoRoundedFlag
-    public EDecimal RoundToIntegerNoRoundedFlag​(EContext ctx) Returns a decimal number with the same value as this object but rounded to an integer, without adding the <code>FlagInexact</code> or
+    public EDecimal RoundToIntegerNoRoundedFlag​(EContext ctx) Returns an arbitrary-precision decimal number with the same value as this object but rounded to an integer, without adding the
- <code>FlagRounded</code> flags.
-The resulting number's Exponent property
+ <code>FlagInexact</code> or <code>FlagRounded</code> flags.
+The resulting
- will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.
+ number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.

 **Parameters:**